Frequently asked questions about MCC's Scholars' Day

 MCC's Scholars' Day program aims to highlight the accomplished and talented scholarly work and research of all MCC students, faculty, and staff and to provide the entire MCC community with a single venue that highlights and celebrates our culture of academic excellence.
-Our Scholars' Day program begins with an academic conference on a Saturday, with presentations in a variety of formats (such as posters, panels, individual presentations, artistic presentations and performances).
-We invite students, faculty, and staff from MCC to participate as presenters (to events at either or both locations), and we also invite the entire community, within and beyond MCC, to attend the Brighton campus event as our guests.
+Our Scholars' Day program begins with an academic conference, with presentations in a variety of formats (such as posters, panels, individual presentations, artistic presentations and performances).
+We invite students, faculty, and staff from MCC to participate as presenters, and we also invite the entire community, within and beyond MCC, to attend the event as our guests.
 It is followed by a keynote address, delivered by a high-profile scholar, on a weeknight following the conference.

 What kind of work can get into Scholars' Day?

 Scholars' Day is open to submissions from all disciplines, from the arts to the hard sciences.
 The common thread among presentation topics is scholarly research, which incorporates published literature.
 Projects suitable for Scholars' Day may include: analyses of existing works of art, literature, science, or technology; creations of new methods of doing something related to topics studied at MCC; or the actual collection and analysis of data pertaining to a research question.
 (These may be presented as posters, talks, or commentated performances.)
 Student presentations often originate as work done in class on term papers or projects; and although presentations targeted for Scholars' Day generally go somewhat above and beyond the expectations of the classroom, they might just be excellent works produced entirely as in-class projects.
 Presentations can also originate as independent work outside the confines of class requirements.